FAQ: Frequently Asked Questions

 How long does it take for remains to be returned?

-After taking your loved one into our care, remains are typically returned in 1-3 business days.
+After taking your loved one into our care, remains are typically returned in 3-5 days.
 The turnaround time largely depends on the time required to obtain necessary paperwork.
-The aquamation process itself takes only 4-6 hours.
+While the actual cremation process only takes 1-2 hours and the aquamation process takes 5-7 hours, funeral homes must wait 24 hours before proceeding with either service.
+We also need to obtain medical certification of the death certificate which takes anywhere from 24-48 hours.
+Then, we proceed with the cremation or aquamation, ensuring we have met all special requests.

 What can I do with cremation or aquamation ashes?